In2ItChicago/In2ItChicago/readme.md

 [This](https://github.com/ClipboardProject/ClipboardApp/blob/master/data_engine/data_aggregators/apis/library_events.py) is the code that was used to create an API client for that site.
 You can use this as a guide if you need to create your own API client.
 Some sites have APIs that are well-documented and designed for external use.
 These should be used if they are available.

 Some sites may provide an iCalendar feed.
-Try to use the [iCal reader](https://github.com/ClipboardProject/ClipboardApp/blob/master/data_engine/data_aggregators/apis/ical_reader.py) if it is possible to do so.
+Try to use the [iCal reader](https://github.com/ClipboardProject/ClipboardApp/blob/docker-swarm/event_processor/apis/ical_reader.py) if it is possible to do so.
+Some sites may also provide an RSS feed.
+[This](https://github.com/ClipboardProject/ClipboardApp/blob/docker-swarm/event_processor/apis/lwv_chicago.py) is an example of how to use the `feedparser` module to parse a feed.

 ### How to integrate new scrapers and API clients with the core code
-All new scrapers should inherit from [SpiderBase](https://github.com/ClipboardProject/ClipboardApp/blob/master/data_engine/spider_base.py)
+All new scrapers should inherit from one of the classes listed [here](https://github.com/ClipboardProject/ClipboardApp/blob/docker-swarm/event_processor/custom_spiders.py)
-All new API clients should inherit from [ApiBase](https://github.com/ClipboardProject/ClipboardApp/blob/master/data_engine/api_base.py)
+All new API clients should inherit from ApiSpider and scrapers should inherit from ScraperSpider or ScraperCrawlSpider, depending on if the spider needs to visit multiple urls or not.

-The end goal of all scrapers and API clients is to transform the raw data into event objects that conform to [this class](https://github.com/ClipboardProject/ClipboardApp/blob/master/data_engine/event.py).
+The end goal of all scrapers and API clients is to transform the raw data into event objects that conform to the Event class in [this file](https://github.com/ClipboardProject/ClipboardApp/blob/docker-swarm/event_processor/event.py).
 For each item, you'll want to parse out the following data (as much as is available).
 You'll notice that these fields correspond to the first parameter in the extract methods in `SpiderBase.py`.
 - **`organization`**: The name of the organization that's putting on the event
 - **`title`**: The name of the event